 Instagram stories disappear after 24 hours unless you save them as Instagram Story Highlights.
 Story highlights act as curated collections of your stories that live on your profile and you can watch anytime.

 Your Instagram profile can act a bit like your business card.
-Use your Instagram story highlights to showcase the best content that defines your brand.
+Why use Instagram stories highlights?
+To showcase the best content that defines your brand of course.
 Did you host a fantastic AMA?
 Highlight it!
 Do you share useful tips every Tuesday?
 Highlight those!
 You don’t have to highlight every Instagram story you post — and you really shouldn’t — but you should find the ones that most clearly represent who you are as a brand.

 We’re just going to say it: Instagram stickers are just plain fun!
 They add personality to your story and they can help you reach new followers.
 There are 3 stickers in particular that you should use.

-Mention Sticker – The mention sticker allows you to tag another Instagram user in your story.
+Mention Sticker – The mention sticker is how to tag in Instagram stories.
 The person you tag will be notified and they’ll have the option to repost your story in their own stories.
 And many users will repost your story as a way to thank you.
 The Mention Sticker is useful if you’re sharing User-Generated Content or curated content.

 4. Sneakily use hashtags